CastroForGeorgia/GA-5/frontend/README.md

 - Images: Place in `assets/images/`, reference by filename only
 - JavaScript: Place in `assets/js/`
 - CSS: Managed through SCSS in `_sass/`
+- Icons: Use Heroicons SVG icons directly in templates

 ## Adding New Content